simplex-chat/simplexmq/rfcs/2023-10-25-remote-control.md

 Initial announcement is shared out-of-band, and it is not encrypted.

-This announcement contains DH and KEM keys, which are used to agree session encryption keys - the HELLO block will containt DH key and KEM ciphertext with encapsulated secret that will be used to determine the shared secret (using SHA512 over concatenated DH shared secret and KEM encapsulated secret).
+This announcement contains only DH keys, as KEM key is too large to include in QR code, which are used to agree encryption key for host HELLO block.
+The host HELLO block will containt DH key in plaintext part and KEM encapsulation (public) key in encrypted part, that will be used to determine the shared secret (using SHA256 over concatenated DH shared secret and KEM encapsulated secret) both for controller HELLO response (that contains KEM cyphertext in plaintext part) and subsequent session commands and responses.

-During the next session we send announcement via encrypted multicast block.
-The shared key for this secret is determined using the KEM shared secred from the previous session and DH shared secret computed using the host DH key from the previous session and the new controller DH key from the announcement.
+During the next session the announcement is sent via encrypted multicast block.
+The shared key for this announcement and for host HELLO block is determined using the KEM shared secred from the previous session and DH shared secret computed using the host DH key from the previous session and the new controller DH key from the announcement.

-For the session, the shared secred is computed again using the KEM shared secret encapsulated using the new KEM key from the announcement and DH shared secret computed using the host DH key from HELLO block and the new controller DH key from the announcement.
+For the session, the shared secred is computed again using the KEM shared secret encapsulated by the controller using the new KEM key from the HOST hello block and DH shared secret computed using the host DH key from HELLO block and the new controller DH key from the announcement.

 To describe it in pseudocode:

 ```
 // session 1
+hostHelloSecret(1) = dhSecret(1)
-sessionSecret(1) = sha512(dhSecret(1) || kemSecret(1)) // to encrypt session 1 data, incl. hello
+sessionSecret(1) = sha256(dhSecret(1) || kemSecret(1)) // to encrypt session 1 data, incl. controller hello
 dhSecret(1) = dh(hostHelloDhKey(1), controllerAnnouncementDhKey(1))
 kemCiphertext(1) = enc(kemSecret(1), kemEncKey(1))
+// kemEncKey is included in host HELLO, kemCiphertext - in controller HELLO
 kemSecret(1) = dec(kemCiphertext(1), kemDecKey(1))

 // announcement for session n
-announcementSecret(n) = sha512(dhSecret(n') || kemSecret(n - 1))
+announcementSecret(n) = sha256(dhSecret(n') || kemSecret(n - 1))
 dhSecret(n') = dh(hostHelloDhKey(n - 1), controllerAnnouncementDhKey(n))

 // session n
+hostHelloSecret(n) = sha256(dhSecret(n) || kemSecret(n - 1))
-sessionSecret(n) = sha512(dhSecret(n) || kemSecret(n))
+sessionSecret(n) = sha256(dhSecret(n) || kemSecret(n)) // to encrypt session n data, incl. controller hello
 dhSecret(n) = dh(hostHelloDhKey(n), controllerAnnouncementDhKey(n))
 kemCiphertext(n) = enc(kemSecret(n), kemEncKey(n))
 kemSecret(n) = dec(kemCiphertext(n), kemDecKey(n))